 For instance, any shared functionality that does not have a direct business value need not be a Microservice on its own.
 Common code functionalities like logging, DB access and service communications that are not directly related to a business goal, can go to common shared libraries.
 This can later be accessed by all Microservices.

+According to research by Statista, in 2021, 85% of respondents from large organizations state currently using microservices, suggesting that larger organizations benefit more from and require microservice utilization in their operations.
 It is evident that Microservices can deliver macro benefits with the right understanding and expectations in place.
 A well-organized Microservices architecture drives benefits of agility and scalability to organizations.
-The goal of Microservices is to solve the three most common problems, i.e. enhancing customer experience, being highly agile to the new requirements and driving down costs by delivering the business functions as fine grained services.
+The goal of Microservices is to solve the three most common problems, i.e. enhancing customer experience, being highly agile to the new requirements, and driving down costs by delivering the business functions as fine grained services.